 Morris is a somewhat small city located in the state of Illinois.
 With a population of 14,363 people and four constituent neighborhoods, Morris is the 179th largest community in Illinois.

-Unlike some cities, Morris isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Morris are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Morris is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Morris is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Morris who work in office and administrative support (12.53%), food service (12.41%), and management occupations (7.65%).
+There are especially a lot of people living in Morris who work in office and administrative support (11.08%), food service (11.05%), and teaching (8.64%).

+Morris is a somewhat ethnically-diverse city.
 The people who call Morris home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Morris residents report their race to be White, followed by Black or African-American.
 Morris also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.62% of the city’s residents.
-Important ancestries of people in Morris include Irish, Norwegian, Italian, and Polish.
+People of Hispanic or Latino origin account for 12.26% of the city’s residents.
+Important ancestries of people in Morris include Irish, Norwegian, Polish, and Italian.

 The most common language spoken in Morris is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Other Asian languages.